NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 - Merging must be blocked if the branch is not up to date.
 - Consider any further automated status checks which should be enforced prior to merging a branch

+### Removing sensitive information

+Teams should take all necessary precautions to ensure that sensitive data does not leak into Source Control Management Systems.
+Should any sensitive information leak into Source Control then teams should review the steps [detailed here](guides/commit-purge.md).

 ## Repository content

 - The repository must have a description (using the `About` option)